alissapajer/old-alissapajer.github.io/posts/2015-03-27-categorytheory1.markdown

 ---
-title: Category Theory in Code: What is a Category
+title: Category Theory in Code: What is a Category?
 author: LuneTron
 ---